Updated: 23/11/2025

 Finally, you will arrive at a small white mosque on the left, built over the elevated falaj.
 When you go under the narrow arch, you will arrive at a modern café called – you have it! – ‘Banana Café.’

-Banana café is recent and its large glass windows offer a stunning view of a date palm plantation.
+Banana café is recent and its large glass windows offer a view over a date palm plantation.
 The place is light with modern furniture.
 On the menu, I found many elements with banana: a strawberry-banana smoothie, banana booster, and banana dream – to name a few.

-During my last visit, I had a long conversation with the Kenyan barista about coffee and ended up ordering a ‘cortado coffee’.
+During my last visit, I had a long conversation with the Kenyan barista about coffee and ended up ordering a ‘cortado coffee’ (not very Omani!
+I know).
 The café specialises in a wide range of coffees.
 The result was really good.
 In recent years, speciality coffee has started to become a trend in Oman.

 From the café, you will be able to see the long and narrow Al Jazeera Al Waled Wall that was built to carry the falaj, the hydraulic system of the village.